 When I told Linda about this, she immediately felt a lump in her stomach.
 The thought of me possibly running into Tanya quite frankly scares the crap out of her.
 She feels that as soon as I see Tanya that I will instantly relapse back into the emotional affair.

 Since yesterday, I’ve thought for a bit about just why I don’t want to run into Tanya.
-Is it because I’m like a heroin addict or alcoholic where just one injection or drink sends be back into the depths of addictive dependency?
+Is it because I’m like a heroin addict where just one injection sends me back into the depths of addictive dependency?
 Linda of course thought it was because I was afraid to for that very reason.
 I came to the conclusion that the answer is NO.

 Though I have no doubt that I could go to this function and converse with Tanya and leave feeling the same way I do now, I don’t want to put Linda through the pain and agony of wondering whether or not all the thoughts, feelings and emotions about Tanya will come rushing back.
 She already lives with that fear on a daily basis.